-At CyberCave our GPS module introduces students to the basic concepts of latitude and longitude, then builds upon those basics to inform students about GPS systems and how they function.
+At CyberCave our GPS module introduces students to the basic concepts of latitude and longitude, and then builds upon those basics to inform students about GPS systems and how they function.
 This activity includes basic instructions on use of handheld GPS devices, and how they can be used effectively in today's society.
-This activity involves being outdoors, and plenty of walking so bring comfortable shoes and other seasonal appropriate clothing and accessories to comply with the weather.
+This activity involves being outdoors and plenty of walking.
+Bring comfortable shoes and other temperature appropriate clothing and accessories to comply with the weather.
 (This module can only be executed if weather permits.)

-Encoding *NEW At Cybercave our Encoding module introduces basic methods of communications using encoding techniques such as morse code and the use of heliographs.
+Our Encoding module introduces basic methods of communications using encoding techniques such as Morse code and the use of heliographs.
 Students involved in this module will learn how specific methods of encoding function, examples of this include using heliographs to communicate over long distances and if weather is not permitting the activity will be moved indoors and will be scaled down with the use of flashlights.